tarik-ibrahimovic/eduBOS5/README.md

 ### Performance/Power/Area table across FPGAs

-Numbers listed are acquired using a minimal SOC, featuring an UART, memory, LEDs and user buttons.
-Although not shown in this table, **eduBOS5** is frequency resilient to adding more peripherals.
-On the other hand, PicoRV32 hasn't shown the same properties.
-We used basic **PicoRV32** for this comparison, which is the same size category as eduBOS5. **eduBOS5** needs some optimizations (such as DSP_ALU) in that case is to achieve the same Fmax as **PicoRV32**.
-Nevertheless, thanks to its much shorter pipeline, eduBOS5 outperforms PicoRV32 even in the LUT-only version.
+These metrics are acquired using a minimal SOC, featuring only an UART, memory, LEDs and user buttons.
+Although not shown in this table, thanks to its smart I/O pipelinining, **eduBOS5** is frequency-resilient to SOC expansion.
+On the other hand, PicoRV32 Fmax keeps reducing as more peripherals are added to the system.
+We used basic **PicoRV32** variant for this comparison, which is on par with basic eduBOS5.
+By throwing in a few optimizations (such as DSP_ALU), eduBOS5 may achieve the same Fmax as PicoRV32.
+In any case, thanks to its much shorter pipeline, eduBOS5 consistently outperforms PicoRV32, even in the simplest LUT-only configuration.

 ![eduBOS5 RISC-V block diagram](/0.doc/performance_table.png)